UGUR-CANKAYA/PyQt5-Tombala-Game/README.md

 # PyQt5-Tombala-Game
 A Tombala Game designed with Python and Qt Designer.

 The game will be played with two players.
-For each player, you have to design a player card.
-In the card, there are 3 sets of 5 numbers.
-For each set, the numbers must be in ascending order.
-The numbers of a player card must be unique and selected randomly between 1 and 90.
-At the beginning, the player cards must be empty.
-When the “Initialize Card” button is pressed, the numbers must be appeared on the cards.
-The “Pick” button will be used to simulate picking a number from the bag.
-The picked number must be shown.
-The number must be always different from the previous ones.
-If the picked number is the same with one of the numbers in the player cards, you have to specify it.
-This is left to the student and you can use different methods to do that.
-You also must check the numbers in each row of the player cards after a number is picked.
-The first player that completes one of the rows in its player card should take 10 points.
-This is called “The First Bingo”.
-Then, the first player that completes two of the rows in its player card should take 20 points.
-This is also called “The Second Bingo”.
-Then, the first player that completes all numbers in its player card should take 40 points.
-You must show player’s score.
+A player card is designed for each player.
+There are 3 sets of 5 numbers on the card.
+The numbers for each set must be in ascending order.
+The numbers of a player card must be unique and randomly selected from 1 to 90.
+Initially, player cards must be blank.
+When the “Initialize Cards” button is pressed, the numbers should appear on the cards.
+The “Pick” button will be used to simulate getting a number from the bag.
+The selected number is displayed.
+The number should always be different from the previous ones.
+If the selected number is the same as one of the numbers on the player cards, you should specify it.
+After a number has been selected, the numbers on each row of player cards are checked.
+The first player to complete one of the lines on the player card gets 10 points.
+This is called "First Bingo".
+Then the first player to complete the two lines on the player card gets 20 points.
+This is also called the "Second Bingo".
+Then the first player to complete all the numbers on the player card gets 40 points.
+The player's score is displayed.